Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 - We also notice, however, that news, documentary and biography genres have very low to negative correlations, implying that the ratings for these types of movies are less tied to the overall trend.
 This makes sense, as these genres have had the highest ratings throughout time.
 While other movie genres as a whole have decreased over time, the genres have maintained their popularity over time.

 - **Number of Ratings by Genre**: Drama, comedy, and action make up nearly half of all ratings.
 This overrepresentation likely amplifies their influence on the overall trends.
 The aggregate average movie rating trend is disproportionately shaped by these genres, which may explain the strong correlation with individual movie ratings for these genres.
 Conversely, news, documentary and biography have had a much lower proportion of ratings which explains why their ratings don't have a big impact on the overall ratings over time.
 These genres also had much higher ratings.
-  - We also notice that the horror, sci-fi genres that had the worst ratings had a much higher proportion of ratings that the genres with higher ratings
+  - We also notice that the horror, and sci-fi genres that had the worst ratings had a much higher proportion of ratings than the genres with higher ratings

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Number%20of%20Ratings%20by%20Genre.png" alt="Total Number of Ratings by Genre" width="600" height="550">